asylum-connect/catalog-server/README.md

 ## Endpoints:
 * the base URL is http://localhost:5000/asylum_connect/api/v1.0/

-Currently all the routes are GET methods
+Currently all the routes are GET or POST methods

 > GET /baseURL/user=1746